The ultimate pricing guide for trades and services

 Estimates serve a purpose for both you and your customer.

-Estimates provide your customers a breakdown of your work and serve as an explanation of why you charge the prices you do.
+Through our practical knowledge, estimates provide your customers a breakdown of your work and serve as an explanation of why you charge the prices you do.

 For you, estimates have the following benefits: